 The words "loading area" were inadvertently left out of the first sentence of subparagraphs B.1.h and B.2.b in the parking and loading access standards.
-The words need to be added to be consistent with the other paragraphs in the subsection.
+The words need to be consistent with the other paragraphs in the subsection.